sjdevs01/study-logger-v2/README.md

 ```
 pm2 start index.js
 ```
 again.
-To not have to do this, you will have to setup a startup script using pm2, this is simple but doesn't work sometimes.
+To not have to do this you can either use the run.bat file in the folder, and make a shortcut for it on your desktop or you will have to setup a startup script using pm2, this is simple but doesn't work sometimes.
 If it doesn't work I recommend you to not try much since it won't work anyways.
 The simplest way is to paste this in your command line interface.

 ```
 npm install pm2 -g